pentoai/dataflow-demo/README.md

 # Dataflow demo
-Code for the blogpost [Running Machine Learning at scale with Dataflow](link).
+Code for the blogpost [Scaling Computer Vision models with Dataflow](https://pento.ai/blog/scaling-computer-vision-dataflow).

 An Apache Beam pipeline that extract image embeddings using a pre-trained ResNet50 (Keras) on Dataflow.